What Happens to Your Body When You Eat Salad Every Day

-"If you're getting some of the heartier greens in your salad, like kale you could be dumping a significant amount of insoluble fiber into your colon which could cause some constipation and become a feeding frenzy for the bacteria down there and cause some gas," says Keatley.
+"If you're getting some of the heartier greens like kale in your salad, you could be dumping a significant amount of insoluble fiber into your colon, which may cause some constipation and become a feeding frenzy for the bacteria down there, which might lead to some gas," says Keatley.

-"You can train your gut just like you train your body," says Keatley.
-"So, if you're introducing new foods—especially foods with more insoluble fiber than you're used—this can lead to gas, bloating, and cramps."
+"You can train your gut just like you train your muscles," says Keatley.

 You'll likely feel more regular.

-Speaking of insoluble fiber, Keatley says this type of fiber attracts water as it moves through your digestive tract—thus helping to soften your stools, making them easier to pass.
-That means your daily salad habit could keep constipation at bay.
+Speaking of insoluble fiber, Keatley says this type of fiber attracts water as it moves through your digestive tract—thus helping to soften your stools and making them easier to pass.
+This means that once you've given your body time to adjust to this introduction of fiber, your daily salad habit may then help keep constipation at bay.

 "But there is a tipping point at about 70 grams of fiber a day," says Keatley.
 "At this point, you could be creating intestinal blockages—while this is rare, it shows that more is not always better."

 By the way, insoluble fiber doesn't just normalize your bowel movements.
-According to the Mayo Clinic, high-fiber diets lower your risk of colorectal cancer—potentially because when fiber ferments in your colon, it can have a protective effect.
+According to the Mayo Clinic, high-fiber diets lower your risk of colorectal cancer, because when fiber ferments in your colon, it has been found to have a protective effect.

 You may live longer.

 According to Harvard Health, while "no single fruit or vegetable" can provide all of the nutrients your body needs, a variety of produce can ward off a host of diseases.
 That makes the salad a superb choice for living a long, healthy life.